Hi, my name is Katie, and I hate breastfeeding.

 The breast is best messaging we’re bombarded with should really be shifted to fed is best in most cases.

-If you were living in sub-Saharan Africa, had to walk several miles to gather enough firewood to start a fire to boil water with, were struggling financially and therefore prone to watering down formula, relied on breastfeeding for pregnancy prevention, etc, etc, etc, then the WHO recommendations of nothing but the breast for six months should absolutely apply.
+If you are struggling financially and therefore prone to watering down formula, rely on breastfeeding for pregnancy prevention, etc, etc, etc, then the WHO recommendations of nothing but the breast for six months should absolutely apply.

 That is not my situation, however, and I suspect that if you’re reading this blog post, it isn’t the reality for you either.

 It’s ok to stop breastfeeding just because you don’t like it.
 It’s your body, and you get to decide what to do with it.
 It’s equally ok to nurse your kid well until their toddler years.
 You do what’s right for you and your baby.